abdullah-web24/smooth-scroller/README.md

 - You can change the animation style, easing function, duration etc. from the css file.

+- You have to add `data-classname` to select the container

 - There are some options you can add to the `smoothScroller()` function giving an object as an argument.
 You can choose default scrollbar type.

 ```bash